jarun/bcal/README.md

                        N can be decimal or '0x' prefixed hex value

     optional arguments:
-      -c N             show N in binary, decimal and hex formats N must be non-negative
-                       use prefix '0b' for binary, '0x' for hex -f FORMAT        convert CHS to LBA or LBA to CHS formats are hyphen-separated
+      -c N             show N in binary, decimal and hex use prefix '0b' for binary, '0x' for hex -f FORMAT        convert CHS to LBA or LBA to CHS formats are hyphen-separated